Scientific Name

 How to Grow and Care

-If you can successfully grow other globular cactus, you can most likely grow Echinocereus well.
+If you can grow other globular cacti, you can most likely grow Echinocereus well.
 One of the key factors in success with these is avoiding any hint of wet soil.
-Because their root systems are weak, they are especially prone to root rot, which will eventually kill your plant.
-Otherwise, they thrive on a program of strong, bright light, slight water and a steady diet of light fertilizer.
+Because their root systems are weak, they are especially prone to root rot, eventually killing your plant.
+Otherwise, they thrive on a program of intense, bright light, slight water, and a steady diet of light fertilizer.
 These cacti are vulnerable to mealybugs and aphids.

-Echinocereus are slow growing cacti that should only need repotting every other year or so.
+Echinocereus are slow-growing cacti that should only need repotting every other year or so.
 You can prolong the time to repotting by removing plantlets and potting them up in their own pots.
-When repotting a cactus, carefully remove it from its pot and knock away any clumped soil.
-These plants tend to be shallow-rooted with weak root systems, so take care not to damage their roots.
+When repotting a cactus, remove it from its pot and remove any clumped soil.
+These plants tend to be shallow-rooted with weak root systems, so do not damage their roots.

 Learn more at How to Grow and Care for Echinocereus.